kdoxsey/travelcents/README.md

 # Travel Cents

 Chrome extension that rounds checkout total up to nearest dollar and adds to an account to be spent on unique vacation destinations.
-_Currently on works on Amazon checkout_
+_Currently only works on Amazon checkout_

 ## To run in developer mode: